 Warning!
 Keep batteries away from children!

-Always keep your batteries away from children to prevent swallowing.
+Always keep your lithium coin batteries away from children to prevent swallowing.
 If ingestion does occur, however, be aware that initial symptoms may be similar to other childhood illnesses such as coughing, drooling and discomfort.

 Practice these safety tips:

 - Secure battery compartments with tools or tape

 - Sealing devices with tape or tools will decrease the possibility of children gaining access to lithium coin batteries.

 - Store lithium coin batteries out of reach of children

 - A cupboard, drawer or locker inaccessible to your children is the best place to store your lithium coin batteries.

 What Duracell Is Doing To Ensure Child Safety

 A double blister around the lithium coin battery prevents a child from opening the package without a scissor

 All our lithium coin batteries have warning stickers to remind they can pose a threat to children if swallowed.